nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 - View a list of all songs in database.
 - View individual song page
-- Upload songs, edit and delete uploaded songs.
+- Upload songs, ensure uploaded songs are correct file size.
+- Edit uploaded song title and genres
+- Delete uploaded songs.
 - See uploaded songs at the top of the song list (when logged in) - toggle this feature.
 - Filter songs by artist, genre, year.
 - Search for songs by vibe/preference.